 Blockchain technology plays a pivotal role in Urbanball's ecosystem by enabling secure and transparent transactions, fostering trust, and creating new avenues for value exchange.
 Through the use of blockchain-based digital identities and verified records , Urbanball can identify and authenticate talented athletes, creating a fair and merit-based system that rewards skill and performance.
 Additionally, the ecosystem incorporates in-game tokens as rewards for players, fans, clubs, and federations.
 These tokens, sctructured on blockchain, have real-world value and can be earned through participation, achievements, and contributions to the ecosystem.
 The transparency of blockchain ensures a transparent and equitable distribution of value, allowing all stakeholders to benefit.

 Enhanced fan engagement is another aspect that blockchain-powered ecosystems like Urbanball facilitate.
-Fans can support their favorite athletes by purchasing non-fungible tokens (NFTs) or participating in the mobile game that earns them unique real world rewards such as meet and greets .
+Fans can support their favorite athletes by purchasing non-fungible tokens (Digital Collectables) or participating in the mobile game that earns them unique real world rewards such as meet and greets .
 The authenticity of collectibles is ensured through blockchain, building trust among fans and creating a deeper bond between players and their followers.

 The integration of blockchain technology in Urbanball demonstrates how it can revolutionize the sports industry.
 By creating an interconnected ecosystem that rewards athletes, engages fans, and supports clubs and federations, EX-Sports is paving the way for a more inclusive and sustainable future for street football.